4tronix/testRover/README.md

 ## FireLed Functions

-The MARS Rover has 4 FireLeds.
-One in each corner.
+The MARS Rover has 4 FireLeds, one in each corner.
 There is a set of commands to control them

 Set all FireLeds to Green (hard-coded RGB color):